What are the risk factors for basal and squamous cell skin cancers?

 Having light-colored skin

-The risk of skin cancer is much higher for whites than for African Americans or Hispanics.
-This is due to the protective effect of the skin pigment melanin in people with darker skin.
+Whites have a much higher risk of skin cancer than African Americans or Hispanics.
+This is because the skin pigment melanin has a protective effect in people with darker skin.
 Whites with fair (light-colored) skin that freckles or burns easily are at especially high risk.
-This is one of the reasons why Australia, where many people descend from fair-skinned immigrants from the British Isles, has the highest rate of skin cancer in the world.
+This is one of the reasons Australia, where many people descend from fair-skinned immigrants from the British Isles, has the highest rate of skin cancer in the world.

 Albinism is an inherited lack of protective skin pigment.
 People with this condition may have pink-white skin and white hair.
 They have a high risk of getting sunburns and skin cancer, so they need to be careful to protect their skin.

 Men are about twice as likely as women to have basal cell cancers and about 3 times as likely to have squamous cell cancers of the skin.
-This is thought to be due mainly to higher levels of sun exposure.
+This is thought to be due mainly to getting more sun exposure.

 Exposure to certain chemicals

 Exposure to large amounts of arsenic increases the risk of developing skin cancer.
-Arsenic is a heavy metal found naturally in well water in some areas.
+Arsenic is an element found naturally in well water in some areas.
 It’s also used in making some pesticides and in some other industries.

 Workers exposed to coal tar, paraffin, and certain types of oil may also have an increased risk of skin cancer.